hirosystems/docs/clarinet-test-contract.md

 clarinet requirements add SP2KAF9RF86PVX3NEE27DFV1CQX0T4WGR41X3S45C.bitcoin-whales
 ```

-From there, clarinet will be able to resolve the `contract-call?` statements invoking requirements present
+From there, Clarinet will be able to resolve the `contract-call?` statements invoking requirements present
 in your local contracts, by downloading and caching a copy of these contracts and use them during the
-execution of your testsuites, and all the different features available in `clarinet`.
+execution of your test suites, and all the different features available in `clarinet`.

 When deploying your protocol to Devnet / Testnet, for the contracts involving requirements, the
 setting `remap_requirements` in your deployment plans must be set.

 As a step-by-step example, we use here the following contract, [**bitcoin-whales**](https://explorer.stacks.co/txid/SP2KAF9RF86PVX3NEE27DFV1CQX0T4WGR41X3S45C.bitcoin-whales?chain=mainnet)

 If you examine this contract, you will see that there are 3 different dependencies: two from the **same**
 project (included in the same `Clarinet.toml` file), and one referring to a contract deployed outside of the current project.

-### Same Project
+## Same Project

 In the contract snippet below *(line:260-265)*, there are dependencies on the contracts conversion and conversion-v2
 which are included in the same `Clarinet.toml` file.